Suggested links

 Medication-Assisted Treatment (MAT)

-Medication-assisted treatment (MAT) is a substance abuse treatment approach that uses FDA-approved medications in conjunction with behavioral health counseling and support.
+Medication-assisted treatment (MAT) is a substance abuse treatment approach that uses prescription medications approved by the U.S. Food and Drug Administration (FDA) in conjunction with behavioral health counseling and support.

 MAT prescriptions for opioid use disorder may include: